Levenmouth Rail Link

 We are talking to a range of different groups and stakeholders to design the project in order that it can be delivered as efficiently as possible with the minimum of negative impact.
 These discussions will help us to deliver a scheme that will link to and work for the community and maximise the positive impact the project will have across this part of Fife.

-The current plan will see the start of physical work to deliver the railway from 2022.
+The current plan will see the completion of work in spring 2024.

 What will I see during work ?